 Parliament: Disgusted with behaviour of BJP, Opposition during Monsoon Session, says Deve Gowda

-The former prime minister said that he had never seen such chaos in his 30 years as an MP.
+The former prime minister said that he had never seen such chaos in the House in his 30 years as an MP.

-Former Prime Minister and Janata Dal (Secular) President HD Deve Gowda on Sunday said he was disgusted by the behaviour of the Centre as well as Opposition parties during the Monsoon Session of Parliament, PTI reported.
+Former Prime Minister and Janata Dal (Secular) President HD Deve Gowda on Sunday said he was disgusted by the behaviour of MPs from the ruling Bharatiya Janata Party as well as Opposition parties during the Monsoon Session of Parliament, PTI reported.

 The Monsoon Session ended two days ahead of schedule on August 11.
 Throughout the session, the Opposition kept demanding a discussion on the Pegasus spyware controversy and staged protests against the three farm laws and the increase in the prices of essential commodities.
 The protests caused multiple adjournments in both Lok Sabha and Rajya Sabha on a daily basis.